 The website showcaves.com is a guide to underground tourist attractions.
 The idea is to provide as much information as possible to individual tourists when travelling through a foreign land.
 This includes hard facts, like open hours, fee, address, a short history, and a short review called description.
-It is a private website without any commercial interests, we are not the owner of any of the described attractions, and we do not earn money with this website despite some ads to pay the isp.
+It is a private website without any commercial interests, we are not the owner of any of the described attractions, and we do not earn money with this website.
 This has two implications:

 The reviews are intended to be as neutral as possible.
 We use the existing sources and try to describe as good as possible, concentrating on the facts.
 If we visit the site and have an oppinion, we write it on a second page and make clear that it is an oppinion.

-We thought this concept was easy to understand when reading our website, but in the last year we often received emails and complaints from people who obviously did not get it.
+We thought this concept was easy to understand without explanaition, just by reading our website, but in the last years we often received emails and complaints from people who obviously did not get it.
 So we decided to explain how the pages are created and where the infos are gathered.
 This might explain why this website is as it is.

 There are countless publications on caves, cave areas, show caves, tourism, and so forth, including websites.
 We do not own all, but we collect them and have a small library.
 We try to extract cave descriptions, location, and in the case of brochures open hours, fees and directions.
 To avoid copyright problems we never copy existing text, but collect the data, the facts in the sources, and then write our own summary.